 The location of the consumer is determined based on the location of their issuer.
 Your location, however, is based on the location of the acquirer used to process the transaction.
 If one or both of these are not within the European Economic Area (EEA) PSD2 RTS SCA (Strong Customer Authentication) is't required.

-Based on the Issuer Identification Number (the first 6 digits of the cardnumber, this os sometimes also refered to as BIN) of the card processed and the acquirer used for the transaction, Ingenico determines if SCA is required.
+Based on the Issuer Identification Number (the first 6 digits of the cardnumber, this os sometimes also refered to as BIN) of the card processed and the acquirer used for the transaction, Worldline determines if SCA is required.
 If you know the transaction will be processed through an acquirer inside the EEA you can create a Dynamic 3D Secure rule, which is based on the country where the card was issued.